June 17 - October 24, 2022

-Carlos Villa: Worlds in Collision is the first museum retrospective of iconic Filipino-American artist Carlos Villa and is presented as a joint exhibition at both the San Francisco Art Institute and Asian Art Museum.
+Carlos Villa: Worlds in Collision is the first museum retrospective of iconic Filipino-American artist Carlos Villa and is organized by San Francisco Art Institute (SFAI) and the Asian Art Museum.
+This project is presented as a joint exhibition at both the Asian Art Museum and the San Francisco Arts Commission Main Gallery.
+An iteration of the exhibition also toured to the Newark Museum of Art in Spring of 2022.

 An alumnus and longtime SFAI faculty member, Villa (1936-2013) is a legend in artistic circles for his groundbreaking approaches and his influence on countless artists, but remains little known to many fans and scholars of modern and contemporary art.